AI Governance • Scientific Computing • Materials Discovery

 Governance

-AI project review and portfolio management
+AI project review and emerging technology review

 Education